CharltonZ1/coinlendingbot/tests/README.md

 `pip install numpy`

 Currently there are only tests for the MarketAnalysis module though more will be added as time goes on.

-To run the tests, you need to have a config file that has a correct key to talk to Poloniex, it won't make any trades or do anything to your account, it's a problem with how we initialise modules at the minute.
+To run the tests, you need to have a config file that has a correct key to talk to Poloniex (``poloniex_test.cfg``) and Bitfinex (``bitfinex_test.cfg``), it won't make any trades or do anything to your account, it's a problem with how we initialise modules at the minute.

 Then, cd to the root of the source code and run:

 `pytest tests/`